What is your main goal when working with a client?

 Currently, I am a licensed registered mental health intern in the final stages of attaining full licensure in the state of Florida.

 I grew up as a military brat living in 6 different states and Germany by the age of 18.
 This allowed me to learn to quickly create bonds and connections with a wide variety of people from varying backgrounds.
-Family is important to me so I do enjoy my roles as a wife, daughter, sister and auntie to 3 nieces and one nephew!
-In my free time I love to work out and hang out with friends.
+The family is important to me so I do enjoy my roles as a wife, daughter, sister and auntie to 3 nieces and one nephew!
+In my free time, I love to work out and hang out with friends.
 Other things I love to do are read, drink coffee, spend time with my husband and travel.

 What is the reason you decided to get into counseling?

 I began my career in education.
 Soon after, that I realized I had an even greater passion for working with my students and their families through the significant social and emotional issues that come with life.
 This inspired me to fervently pursue a career in counseling.

 I received my undergraduate degree in education in 2007.
 After spending some time working for the education system I moved forward to attain a Masters in Counseling from Reformed Theological Seminary in 2010.